 4. Waihopai Walkway (4h30mins Loop)

-Connecting to the Invercargill Estuary Walkway, the Waihopahi Walkway is a 15km loop walk along the banks of the Waihopai River.
+Connecting to the Invercargill Estuary Walkway, the Waihopahi Walkway is a 15km (9-mile) loop walk along the banks of the Waihopai River.
 It offers a pleasant easy-gradient walk that takes approximately 4h30min to complete.
 Alternatively, you can make it as short as you like by using the many access points to the walk.
 The walkway also links up well with the Thomsons Bush Reserve (see below).

 Location: Stead Street Wharf, North Road, Queens Drive, Racecourse Road or Bainfield Road.